one30/openluopworld.github.io/projects/aes.md

 # AES-128

 C implementation of AES-128.
-THis code has been tested with valgrind-3.11.0.
+This code has been tested with valgrind-3.11.0.

 ```C
 /**